BBC News iPhone and iPad app: Help guide for iOS devices

 - More customisation - so you can follow the news you're interested in.

-- Even more content in different formats - for example, more live and on demand video, easily identified with a play icon.
+- Even more content in different formats - for example, more on demand video, easily identified with a play icon.

-- Multiple levels of content - from world news to UK national news information at a very local level.
+- Multiple levels of content - from world news to national and regional content.

 How can I add topics to My News?